meliao/osdc_support/pdc.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In order to update or install packages or to access external resources with tools like wget or curl you'll need to work with a proxy server.
+On some virtual machines, the proxy server won't be mapped, so first check that your ``/etc/hosts`` file contains the following line: ``10.16.0.149 cloud-proxy``.
 You'll need to take these steps every time you want to access external resources or install or update packages.

 * Login to your VM